Authentic | Tailor-Made Holidays

 Accommodation in Kathmandu

-After breakfast, drive to Pokhara Valley.
+After breakfast, drive/fly to Pokhara Valley.
 Pokhara is the second famous destination after Kathmandu.
 At 850 meters, Pokhara enjoys mild climate and magnificent view of the Himalaya.
 Upon arrival in Pokhara transfer to the hotel.
 Later evening, stroll around the famous lakeside area.
 (B)

 Accommodation in Pokhara